Corfu: Venetian influence

-Corfu's urban architecture influence derives from Venice, reflecting the fact that from 1386 to 1797 the island was ruled by the Venetians.
-The architecture of the Old Town of Corfu along with its narrow streets, the kantounia, has clear Venetian influence and is amongst the World Heritage Sites in Greece.
+Venice influenced Corfu's urban architecture, reflecting the island's Venetian rule from 1386 to 1797.
+The architecture of the Old Town of Corfu, along with its narrow streets, the kantounia, has clear Venetian influence and is amongst the World Heritage Sites in Greece.
 Other notable Venetian-era buildings include the Nobile Teatro di San Giacomo di Corfù, the first Greek opera house, and Liston, a multi-level commercial and residential building, with an arched colonnade at ground level, lined with cafes and restaurants on its east side, and restaurants and other stores on its west side.
 Liston's main thoroughfare is often the site of parades and other mass gatherings.
 Liston is on the edge of the Spianada (Esplanade), the vast main plaza and park which incorporates a cricket field, a pavilion, and Maitland's monument.
 Also notable are the Old and New forts, the recently restored Palace of Sts.
 Michael and George, formerly the residence of the British colonial governor and the seat of the Ionian Senate, and the summer Palace of Mon Repos, formerly the property of the Greek royal family and birthplace of the Prince Philip, Duke of Edinburgh.
-The Park of Mon Repos is built on part of the Palaiopolis of Kerkyra, where excavations were conducted by the Greek Archaeological Service in collaboration with academics and universities internationally.
+The Park of Mon Repos is built on part of the Palaiopolis of Kerkyra, where the Greek Archaeological Service conducted excavations in collaboration with academics and universities internationally.
 Examples of the finds can be found in the Museum of the Palace of Mon Repos and at the Archaeological Museum of Corfu.